Skip to content

 Key Findings

-• Single-step inference outperforms multi-step inference: Training with a 4-step SDE schedule and running 1-step inference (23.590) surpasses 4-step inference (23.384), as multi-step error accumulation is avoided — a counterintuitive finding.
+• Single-step inference outperforms multi-step: Training with a 4-step SDE schedule and inferring in 1 step (23.590) is superior to 4-step inference (23.384), as it avoids error accumulation.
+This is a counter-intuitive finding.

 Highlights & Insights